-First, stay calm.
+- Stay calm.
+Panic leads to mistakes, and mistakes can be fatal in an emergency situation.
 Assess what you’re up against.
-You may not have much time to think, but not taking the time to really assess the situation can make matters worse.
+You may not have much time to think, but not taking the time to assess the situation can make matters worse.
 If you must react without thinking, do it 100%.
-Commit to the act and then assess.
+Commit to the act, then assess later.

-Believe in yourself.
-When fear and panic sets in, doubt and uncertainty will eventually follow.
+- Believe in yourself.
+When fear and panic set in, doubt and uncertainty will eventually follow.
+The worse the situation is, the more likely you are to succumb to negative thoughts.
 You must always believe in yourself and what you’re capable of.
-If you have a hard time believing in your ability to survive, then think of those who are depending on you for protection and their survival.
-You may be the strongest asset your loved ones have and they are counting on you.
-You must believe you can not only survive the traumatic event, but also believe that you are fighting for a higher cause… the survival of loved ones.
+If you have a hard time believing in your ability to survive, then think of those who are depending on you for protection and their own survival.
+You may be the strongest asset your loved ones have, and they are counting on you.
+You must believe you can not only survive the traumatic event, but also that you are fighting for a higher cause: the survival of loved ones.

-Turn panic and fear into energy and even anger, if necessary.
-When confronted with a threat, one must stop and turn that fear and panic into an “animalistic” state of survival.
+- Turn panic and fear into energy and even anger, if necessary.
+When confronted with a threat, one must stop and turn their fear and panic into an “animalistic” state of survival.
 The threat needs to be seen through the eyes of a hunter, a savage beast that will do anything to protect themselves and their loved ones.
-In the end, it’s going to come down to who wants to live more — you or them.
-Aggression and clarity as to what you must do is of the utmost importance.
-The threat has put you in a situation that isn’t normal and now you must act.
+In the end, it’s going to come down to who wants to live more: you, or them.
+Aggression and clarity are of the utmost importance.
+The threat has put you in a situation that isn’t normal, and now you must act.
 Do not stop until the threat is eliminated and everyone is safe.

-Always maintain the will to survive.
+- Always maintain the will to survive.
 Survival is a state of mind.
 Not even for one second can you believe death is upon you.
-You must always have a positive state of mind even in the worst of situations.
+You must always have a positive state of mind, even in the worst of situations.
 Some choose to use humor and sarcasm to stay positive.
-Use whatever method you will to keep your spirits high and maintain a positive outlook on life and survival.
+Do whatever it takes to keep your spirits high and maintain a positive outlook on life and survival.

-Be productive.
-In times of survival, everything you do counts.
-You don’t have the time, resources, or energy to do things without purpose.
+- Be productive.
+Being productive is a part of being self-sufficient and developing a survival mindset.
+In a true survival situation, everything you do counts.
 Your mindset should be on productivity and making the best out of the time you have.
-You must be thinking at least 5 days ahead of survival.
-What are you trying to accomplish that will keep you and your loved ones safe and alive.
-Being productive is a part of being self-sufficient and having that survival mindset.
+You don’t have the time, resources, or energy to do anything without purpose.
+At all times, you must be thinking at least 5 days ahead.
+What are you trying to accomplish that will keep you and your loved ones safe and alive?

-Depression and loneliness can set in and the act of giving up hope only approaches that much faster.
-The focus shifts from surviving and maintaining health in order to get out alive, to being convinced there is no way out.
-There’s always a way out, a solution to any problem.
-You have to remember to keep hope alive and think positive no matter the adversity of the situation.
+Depression and loneliness are real threats in a long-term survival scenario.
+Giving up hope only amplifies the damage they will do to your psyche.
+When you give up hope, your focus shifts from surviving and maintaining health to being convinced there is no way out alive.
+The truth is, there’s almost always a way out, and a solution to any problem.
+You have to remember to keep hope alive and think positive, no matter the adversity of the situation.
 Remember, survival is a state of mind.

-Without the proper mental preparation for what’s at stake, one can succumb to the traumatic event, shock, panic, fear, all of which can make the difference between life and death.
-An individual can have all the skills in the world but if they can’t control the mental, physical or emotional anguish of the moment and rise to the occasion, panic will set in and all could be lost.
+Without the proper mental preparation for what’s at stake, shock, panic, fear, and despair will set it—which can mean the difference between life and death.
+An individual can have all the skills and gear in the world, but if they can’t control the mental, physical, or emotional anguish of the moment and rise to the occasion, panic will set in and all could be lost.